Seven teachers from Itumbe D.O.K primary school appeared in an Ogembo law court for subjecting pupils to an indecent act.

-He said within the 14 days the investigation officer will be able to record witness statements to avoid tampering with the witnesses.
+He said within 14 days the investigation officer will be able to record witness statements to avoid tampering with the witnesses.

 He said the video shows public morality which needs to be safeguarded.

-“Rights of these children were violated in these video, I will submit to these courts to detain the respondents(teachers)until the investigation is over and they will be charged in court,” said the court prosecutor.
+“Rights of these children were violated in this video, I will submit to these courts to detain the respondents(teachers)until the investigation is over and they will be charged in court,” said the court prosecutor.

 Edward Begi representing the suspect opposed the application and said the application is based on lies and the court was not told what mistakes his clients committed.